fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 * Set the `showPercentInTooltip` attribute to `1` to render the text of tooltip in percentage values.

+For a detailed list of attributes you can check the API reference page of pie2D chart.

 > The **showPercentValues** and the **showPercentInTooltip** attributes are applicable if you want to show percent values on the chart and actual values in tool-tips for a doughnut chart.

 Refer to the code given below: